 sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make sudo apt update sudo apt install ubuntu-make

-PyCharm is required Java to be installed on your system.
+PyCharm also required Java to be installed on your system.
 If you don’t have Java on your system, Follow below url.

 At this stage, You have installed umake on your system.
 Let’s, install PyCharm on your Ubuntu system with umake utility.